-Particulate Matter (PM10/PM2.5) Hot-Spot Analysis
+Particulate Matter (PM10/PM{2.5}) Hot-Spot Analysis

-While the HSR portion of the project is subject to the General Conformity guidelines and not the Transportation Conformity guidelines, the SJVAB (in which portions of the project are located) is classified as a nonattainment area for PM2.5 and a federal maintenance area for PM10.
-Therefore, a PM2.5/PM10 hot-spot analysis was conducted to inform the impacts analysis under NEPA and to support the local air quality modeling analysis under the General Conformity regulations, regardless of medium or high ridership scenario.
-In the absence of specific guidance under the General Conformity regulations, the hot-spot analysis was conducted in accordance with the USEPA's Transportation Conformity Guidance for Quantitative Hot-spot Analyses in PM2.5 and PM10 Nonattainment and Maintenance Areas (USEPA 2015b).
+While the HSR portion of the project is subject to the General Conformity guidelines and not the Transportation Conformity guidelines, the SJVAB (in which portions of the project are located) is classified as a nonattainment area for PM{2.5} and a federal maintenance area for PM10.
+Therefore, a PM{2.5}/PM10 hot-spot analysis was conducted to inform the impacts analysis under NEPA and to support the local air quality modeling analysis under the General Conformity regulations, regardless of medium or high ridership scenario.
+In the absence of specific guidance under the General Conformity regulations, the hot-spot analysis was conducted for Quantitative Hot-spot Analyses in PM{2.5} and PM10 Nonattainment and Maintenance Areas (USEPA 2015b).

-The analysis focused on potential air quality concerns under NEPA from project effects on roads and followed the recommended practice in the USEPA's Transportation Conformity regulations regarding the localized analysis of PM2.5 and PM10 (40 C.F.R.
+The analysis focused on potential air quality concerns under NEPA from project effects on roads and followed the recommended practice in the USEPA's Transportation Conformity regulations regarding the localized analysis of PM{2.5} and PM10 (40 C.F.R.
 Part 93).

 The USEPA specifies in the Transportation Conformity regulations, 40 C.F.R.
-Part 93.123(b)(1), that only projects of air quality concern are required to undergo a PM2.5 and PM10 hot-spot analysis.
-The USEPA defines projects of air quality concern as certain highway and transit projects that involve significant levels of diesel traffic or any other project identified by the PM2.5 SIP as a localized air quality concern.
+Part 93.123(b)(1), that only projects of air quality concern are required to undergo a PM{2.5} and PM10 hot-spot analysis.
+The USEPA defines projects of air quality concern as certain highway and transit projects that involve significant levels of diesel traffic or any other project identified by the PM{2.5} SIP as a localized air quality concern.
 Projects of air quality concern, as defined by 40 C.F.R.
 Part 93.123(b)(1), are the following:

-- New or expanded highway projects that have a significant number of or significant increase in diesel vehicles - Projects affecting intersections that operate at LOS D, E, or F with a significant number of diesel vehicles or those that would degrade to LOS D, E, or F because of increased traffic volumes from the significant number of diesel vehicles related to the project - New bus and rail terminals and transfer points that have a significant number of diesel vehicles congregating at a single location - Projects in, or affecting, locations, areas, or categories of sites that are identified in the PM2.5- or PM10-applicable implementation plan or implementation plan submission, as appropriate, as sites of violation or possible violation
+- New or expanded highway projects that have a significant number of or significant increase in diesel vehicles - Projects affecting intersections that operate at LOS D, E, or F with a significant number of diesel vehicles or those that would degrade to LOS D, E, or F because of increased traffic volumes from the significant number of diesel vehicles related to the project - New bus and rail terminals and transfer points that have a significant number of diesel vehicles congregating at a single location - Projects in, or affecting, locations, areas, or categories of sites that are identified in the PM{2.5}- or PM10-applicable implementation plan or implementation plan submission, as appropriate, as sites of violation or possible violation